makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP72.md

 - As defined above and in [MIP40c3-SP71](https://github.com/makerdao/mips/blob/master/MIP40/MIP40c3-Subproposals/MIP40c3-SP71.md), the Monthly Budget Statement will contain the MKR vesting schedule.
 This schedule specifies when in the future MKR is vesting, and how much.
 - To keep the risk acceptable for Maker governance as well as for the team, the MKR is moved from the protocol to the contributors in stages:
   - Following the MKR vesting schedule, any MKR that is vesting in 6 months or less, will be included in the top-up transaction which is added to the executive vote.
-This will move the MKR from the protocol to the `LOVE Auditors Wallet`, which then acts as an escrow wallet.
+This will move the MKR from the protocol to the `LOVE-001 Auditors Wallet`, which then acts as an escrow wallet.
   - Following the MKR vesting schedule, after review and approval by the auditors, any MKR that is vesting in 3 months or less, will be included in the monthly top-up transaction that moves funds from the `LOVE-001 Auditors Wallet` to the `LOVE-001 Operational Wallet`.
   - When the MKR has vested, it is paid out to the contributor, either directly or through an intermediate payment processor.
 - Any excess MKR in the `LOVE-001 Auditors Wallet` or the `LOVE-001 Operational Wallet` will be returned to the protocol, following the monthly payment transactions.